Fall 2023 History Courses

 This course seeks to give students a better understanding of the historical people, events, and forces that shaped American nationhood and culture from the Civil War to the present.
 In the wake of the country’s deadliest war, definitions of freedom and personal liberty changed greatly.
 However, many challenges remained and an ever-growing number of citizens, including immigrants, desired to live the American Dream.
 We shall begin with the Civil War and look at the failures and successes of its aftermath.
 This chain of events leads us to the Gilded Age of the late nineteenth century when conflict between the nation’s richest and poorest defined an era.
 Still, the growth of American influence at this time transformed the country into a world power.
 With this power came the ability to wage various wars for numerous purposes.
 Finally, we shall explore post-WWII society and how it gave birth to the society in which we live today.
 When all is said and done, students will have a broader appreciation of the struggles and triumphs that have defined American life in the past 160 years.

-HIST 103 The History of Madness, Mental Illness, and Psychiatry (GH, IL) Page
+HIST 103: The History of Madness, Mental Illness, and Psychiatry

-This course will be an introduction to the history of "madness," examining and evaluating the ideas that have shaped perceptions of unreason, insanity, and mental illness over the centuries.
-Students will become acquainted with the ways in which human biology, culture, society, and politics have reciprocally shaped one another in history.
+This course is an introduction to the history of "madness," examining and evaluating the ideas that have shaped perceptions of madness, insanity, and mental illness over the centuries.
+We’ll discuss how and why “mad people” throughout history have been at points venerated and at other points feared.
+We’ll read texts and watch videos, sometimes from those who live with mental illnesses, that attempt to explain the ways mental illnesses have been addressed by different social groups and throughout different time periods.
+And we’ll explore popular films that have shaped (for better and worse) how the world talks about mental illness.
+As a result, you’ll will become acquainted with the ways in which human biology, culture, society, and politics have reciprocally shaped one another in history.

 The Holocaust was the only logical conclusion to Nazi Ideology.
 This ideology, a volatile mixture of eugenic and occult theories and practices, was forged in the crucible of the late nineteenth and early twentieth centuries.
 It took on a distinct character in Adolf Hitler's Mein Kampf.
 To Hitler, the disintegration of society and culture was a direct result of racial denigration.
 The restoration of racial, cultural, and spiritual health, required the institution of race laws, forced sterilization and institutionalized murder.

 History 174 explores China, Japan, and Korea from ancient times to the eve of the modern age.
-We will travel through China from the beginnings of civilization to the perfection of the empire; Korea from early states and confederations to unified kingdom; and Japan from the age of chiefdoms and early emperors to military rule (the shogunates).
-We will see East Asia emerge as a region of political and cultural interaction, and also witness early contacts with the West.
-Along the way we will explore the evolution of Confucianism and other philosophical traditions, and the spread of Buddhism from India to China, Korea, and Japan.
-We will deepen our knowledge through weekly engagement with primary sources from all three countries.
+We will travel through China from the beginnings of civilization to the empire at its peak; Korea from early states and confederations to unified kingdom; and Japan from the age of chiefdoms and early emperors to military rule (the shogunates).
+We will watch East Asia emerge as a zone of political and cultural interaction, and also witness early contacts with the West.
+Along the way we will see the birth of Confucianism and other philosophical traditions, and the spread of Buddhism to China, Korea, and Japan.
+In addition to textbook coverage, we will deepen our knowledge through weekly engagement with primary sources from all three countries.
 No prior knowledge of Asian history is required; just bring your curiosity.

-HIST 203N History of Monsters, Aliens and the Supernatural (GH, GS, US, IL), Andrews
+HIST 203N: History of Monsters, Aliens, and the Supernatural

 There is much more to the history of witchcraft than what goes bump in the night, cauldrons of boiling concoctions or magical broomsticks.
 There is a deep and abiding mystery of human beings woven into the fabric of nature.
 Nature was a book that demanded to be read.
 Unlocking its secrets, required one to walk across the leaves of great book of nature.
 In this light, we will explore the work of midwives and country doctors, herbalists and alchemists with their arcane practices.
 We will examine the tools of healing and concoctions of death.
 We will visit the otherworldly realms of the alchemists and hermetic scholars.
 We will examine the mysteries of the Salem Witch Trials and consider spectral evidence.
 We will consider the motives of the witch hunters and the institutions and documents that justified their practices.
 Last, but not least, we will determine the metamorphosis of the so-called witch and witchcraft in the modern world and on the world stage.